semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_ORGANIZATION\_URL

-The value of the `SEMAPHORE_ORGANIZATION_URL` environment variable holds the url of organization that owns the project on Semaphore.
+The value of the `SEMAPHORE_ORGANIZATION_URL` environment variable holds the url of the organization that owns a given project on Semaphore.

 Example value: `https://example.semaphoreci.com`